PagerDuty/chef-sumologic/README.md

   'sumocollector'.
 * `node[:sumologic][:disabled]` - Set this if you need to disable the collector on this node for some reason.
+* `node[:sumologic][:custom_install]` - Set this if you want to disable the default collector install on this node for some reason.
+This can be used if you need to install the collector in a custom manner.
+Default is false.
 * `node['sumologic']['api_timeout']` - Set a timeout for calls to the Sumologic API.
   Default is 60 seconds
 * `node[:sumologic][:collector][:version]` - The version of the collector you